 Promoting You and Your Business Online

-In the beginning my business had no social media only a website – FB wasn’t used for business then.
+In the beginning businesses had no social media only a website.

-Now I need to be constantly educating myself to keep ahead of the game – as some of you have heard me say ‘SM is about playing the game’ – and it’s Google’s Game.
+Now we need to be constantly educating ourselves to keep ahead of the game – as some of you have heard me say ‘SM is about playing the game’ – and it’s Google’s Game.

 Phone a Friend – is like Word of Mouth - Networking